Hilari Scarl

 Hilari Scarl is an American filmmaker who directed and produced the documentary See What I'm Saying: The Deaf Entertainers Documentary (2009), starring Bob Hiltermann, TL Forsberg, CJ Jones and Robert DeMayo.
 She also produced No Ordinary Hero: The SuperDeafy Movie (2013).

-Scarl was one of the 50 filmmakers chosen by Steven Spielberg out of 12,000 directors for his TV show 'On the Lot' on FOX and made it to the final 19.
+Scarl was one of the 50 filmmakers chosen by Steven Spielberg out of 12,000 directors for his reality television show On the Lot on FOX.
+She made it to the final 19.

 Scarl is a board member of the Alliance of Women Directors.